 Mediation May Help Reduce the Risk of Cardiovascular Disease

 Studies show a correlation between meditation and a reduced risk of cardiovascular disease.
-Medication helps to relax the vascular system and the heart, creating the ability for the body to heal from excessive periods of stress thereby negating the effects of oxidative stress on the body.
+Meditation helps to relax the vascular system and the heart, creating the ability for the body to heal from excessive periods of stress thereby negating the effects of oxidative stress on the body.
 Meditation has been found to be an inexpensive, accessible and non-invasive method for promoting wellness and enhancing physical health.
-Due to its connection in reducing blood pressure, it can also help ease headaches and other stress related issues.
+Due to its connection to reducing blood pressure, it can also help ease headaches and other stress related issues.
 Meditation, while having health benefits, should not replace current cardiovascular treatment and healthy lifestyle choices, but used in conjunction with them.

 Other Ways Meditation Improves Health